QuantuMachine/Quantum-Secured-Cash-Withdrawal-Using-a-QTM-Card-/README.md

 # Quantum-Secured Cash Withdrawal Using a 'QTM Card'

-A project-based quantum computing course repository for implementing and simulating a quantum-secured cash withdrawal protocol using a QTM card.

 This project demonstrates how traditional banking authentication and cash withdrawal systems can be enhanced using quantum computing concepts such as qubits, quantum gates, and secured verification protocols.

 ---